 \subsection{Why do we use the auxiliary formulations?}

-In the following sections, we will consider how to deal with the auxiliary formulations in actual computation.
-Before that, we talk about the reason why we construct the auxiliary formulations.
+In the next section, we will consider how to deal with the auxiliary scheme in actual computations.
+Before that, we talk about the reason why we construct these auxiliary formulations.

-If we use direct methods to solve the corresponding linear system of the discrete problem $ (d^k_h)^* d^k_h \vu_h + c \vu_h = \vf_h $, the auxiliary form is definitely superfluous.
+If we use direct methods to solve the corresponding linear system of the discrete problem $ (d^k_h)^* d^k_h \vu_h + c \vu_h = \vf_h $, the auxiliary problem is definitely superfluous.
 However, for large-scale problems, direct methods become inefficient and even impossible.
-When using iterative methods, the huge kernel of $ (d^k_h)^* d^k_h $ causes difficulties to use many preconditioning techniques that are designed for Laplace-like problems.
-If the Hilbert complex has \emph{compactness property}, the dimension of the harmonic forms $ \mfH^k $ is limited.
-If the discrete complex satisfies the approximation properties in section \ref{approx_Hodge}, the discrete harmonic from $ \mfH^k_h $ and $ \mfH^k $ are isomorphic \cite[Theorem 5.1]{arnold2018finite}.
-This means that the dimension of the discrete Hodge Laplacian $ (d^k_h)^* d^k_h + d^{k-1}_h (d^{k-1}_h)^* $ are at most finite.
+When using iterative methods, the huge kernel of $ (d^k_h)^* d^k_h $ causes difficulties in using many iterative methods and preconditioning techniques that are efficient for Laplace-like problems.
+If the complex has \emph{compactness property}, the dimension of the harmonic forms $ \mfH^k $ is limited.
+If the discrete complex satisfies the approximation properties in Section \ref{approx_Hodge}, the discrete harmonic from $ \mfH^k_h $ and $ \mfH^k $ are isomorphic \cite[Theorem 5.1]{arnold2018finite}.
+This means that the dimension of the kernel of the discrete Hodge Laplacian $ (d^k_h)^* d^k_h + d^{k-1}_h (d^{k-1}_h)^* $ are at most finite.
 Also from the \emph{compactness property}, the spectral distribution of the discrete auxiliary problem \eqref{dsd_auxiliary_opertaor_discrete} becomes Laplace-like.

 When solving the discrete eigenvalue problem $ (d^k_h)^* d^k_h \vu_h = \lambda_h \vu_h $, the kernel of $ (d^k_h)^* d^k_h $ like a deep hole.
-If the eigensolver is chosen thoughtlessly, it is easy to fall into it.
-If we use the auxiliary form $ ((d^k_h)^* d^k_h + d^{k-1} (d^{k-1})^*)\vu_h = \lambda_h \vu_h $, we can compute its eigenvalues as the same way as solving Laplace eigenvalue problems.
-After computing some eigenpairs of it, we can recognize the desired pairs by Table \ref{recognize_eig_continuous}.
-Furthermore, the preconditioners designed for the auxiliary source problems is likely valid for the auxiliary eigenvalue problems, which can reduce the difficulty significantly in solving large-scale eigenvalue linear problems with iterative methods.
+If the eigensolver is chosen thoughtlessly, it is easy to fall into this hole.
+If we use the auxiliary form $ ((d^k_h)^* d^k_h + d^{k-1}_h (d^{k-1}_h)^*)\vu_h = \lambda_h \vu_h $, we can compute its eigenvalues in the same way as solving Laplace eigenvalue problems.
+After computing some eigenpairs of it, we can identify the desired pairs by Table \ref{recognize_eig_continuous}.
+Furthermore, the preconditioners designed for the auxiliary source problems is likely valid for the auxiliary eigenvalue problems, which can reduce the difficulty significantly in solving large-scale eigenvalue problems.